 End the day in the many traditional pubs of the old town or in the livelier around the university, just east of the city centre.

 After a good night’s sleep and in full on discovery mode it is time to meet Bath’s most famous resident.
 Not Nicholas Cage, but the world-renowned author Jane Austen.

 Bath stands for Jane Austen.
 The famous 18th century novelist left her mark on the city like no other.
 Walking through the city you constantly get reminded about her times.
 Many buildings and street remain unchanged and reflect the Georgia elegance of the times.
 The Jane Austen film adaptions such as Pride & Prejudice and Netflix’s Bridgerton were filmed against the backdrop of Bath’s Georgian town houses and manor houses.

-Visit the Jane Austen centre Jane Austen Centre and Jane Austen Online Gift Shop – JaneAusten.co.uk to find out all about this with Bath’s iconic resident and favourite novelist.
-While there visit Regency tearoom to get a real Mr and Mrs Darcy feel and tuck in some delicious cream tea.
+Follow her footsteps and visit the Jane Austen centre Jane Austen Centre and Jane Austen Online Gift Shop – JaneAusten.co.uk to find out all about this with Bath’s iconic resident and favourite novelist.
+While there visit the Regency tearoom to get a real Mr and Mrs Darcy feel and tuck in some delicious cream tea.